 Self-harm, also known as self-mutilation, is a term used to describe any behavior, action, or habit which is done to intentionally injure oneself.
 This deliberate physical abuse can include cutting, burning, picking skin, and hitting oneself.
 In many cases, self-injury occurs at times of anger, distress, fear, emotional worry, or depression, and is used as a tool to manage these negative feelings.
 Additionally, self-harm can be used as a form of self-punishment.
 People who self-harm describe their behavior as a way of coping with overwhelming feelings associated with difficult or painful experiences.
 For some, self-injury becomes addictive because it is a way for individuals to feel better and re-establish control over emotions.

 At Vermilion Behavioral Health Systems in Lafayette, Louisiana, we understand that your self-harming behavior is a way of coping with stressful situations or painful emotions.
 We also recognize that you may be ashamed of your behavior and do everything you can to keep it a secret because you do not think anyone will understand.
 At Vermilion’s treatment clinic, we provide specialized programming designed to meet the sensitive needs of individuals.
-With a clear focus on client care and patient safety, our goal is to provide compassionate, individualized, comprehensive, and high quality care and treatment for adolescents and adults who are struggling with psychiatric concerns, chemical dependency issues, or co-occurring disorders.
+With a clear focus on client care and patient safety, our goal is to provide compassionate, individualized, comprehensive, and high quality care and treatment for adults who are struggling with psychiatric concerns, chemical dependency issues, or co-occurring disorders.
 At Vermilion, we aim to promote each individual’s mental, emotional, and social wellness by utilizing proven therapeutic techniques and providing a safe and structured treatment environment that is conducive to complete healing.

 Self-injury can often be extremely difficult to detect due to the fact that physical injuries can be easily covered up by clothing and emotional distress can be internalized.
 However, there are some warning signs that may indicate someone is engaging in self-harming behaviors: